How To Copy And Paste A Link Or Book Promotion URL Correctly

 Learning how to use links correctly takes a little practice

-Once mastered, you will have the most important tool to promote your book effectively on the Internet.
+Once you know how to copy links, you will have mastered the most important tool you can have to promote your book effectively on the Internet.

 After learning how to use long and short links, you can then easily learn how to create embedded links.

 You can add links to your book cover image on your blog or website to use your book cover as a clickable link.

 If you want to know even more about how to use links, there are many tutorials on the web that will help you.